Bubka/2FAuth-Docs/docs/security/Authentication/sso.md

 ## Disabling SSO

-As an administrator, you can fully disable Single sign-On from the 2FAuth UI.
+As an administrator, you can fully disable Single Sign-On from the 2FAuth UI.

 Go to _Admin > App setup_, scroll down to the _Registrations_ section and uncheck [!badge size="l" icon="checkbox" text="Enable Single Sign-On"].

 Note that:

 - Existing "SSO users" won't be able to sign in via SSO anymore, but their accounts remain.
 Still, the password reset feature can be used so they can get a password and sign in again.
-- There is no need to disable the providers env vars.
+- There is no need to unset the providers env vars.

 Enabling back SSO restores the providers and the ability for SSO users to sign in again.